Stan-Stani/free-code-camp-d3-js-heat-map/README.md

 * toggle between 3 color palettes
 * toggle between a quantize scale and a quantile scale

-In addition to the map's cell's changing color based on the button presses, the legend dynamically changes.
+In addition to the map's cells changing color based on the button presses, the legend dynamically changes.

 ## Tooltip